 The work is in progress on Symphony 6, CKEditor that’s going through a hard migration with API changes and the JQuery UI removal.
 The one-off aggregator module of Drupal 9 will become dysfunctional in Drupal 10.

-Drupal has been keeping up the momentum of this activity to ensure that it uses the latest components that are secured and in order to meet the finish line in June 2022.
-So this initiative becomes the key factor that determines the postponement of D10 to the end of 2022.
+Drupal has been keeping up the momentum of this activity to ensure that it uses the latest secure components in order to meet the finish line in June 2022.
+This initiative is what becomes the key factor that determines the postponement of D10 to the end of 2022.

 4. Getting ready for Drupal 10

 If you are currently running Drupal 9, it would be very useful to start automating processes in alignment with Drupal 10.
-Contributing to Drupal-reactor helps since there are various APIs covered.
-Also to note that Drupal 9 is scheduled for a November 2023 shutdown, which sets the Drupal 10 upgrade time-frame between the end of 2022 and 2023.
-There is still uncertainty around CKEditor which would be updated to version 5 and there is a possible issue with data compatibility, during the transition.
-Organizations must keep in view of such things, as they head towards the Drupal 10 upgrade in the near future.
-Essentially, the tools and processes to adapt, for preparing for this upgrade are going to be similar to that of the previous version.
+Converting to the Drupal-reactor helps since there are various APIs covered.
+Keep in mind that Drupal 9 is scheduled for a November 2023 shutdown, which sets the Drupal 10 upgrade time-frame between the end of 2022 and 2023.
+There is still uncertainty around CKEditor which will be updated to version 5 and there is a possible issue with data compatibility during the transition.
+Organizations must keep such things in view, as they head towards the Drupal 10 upgrade in the near future.
+Essentially, the tools and processes to adapt to preparing for this upgrade are going to be similar to that of the previous version.

 At Kyanon Digital